Anton87/getdata-031/README.md

 This last code creates a tidy version of the dataset by averaging the value of the variables by subject and activity type.

-Then writea the code on the tidy.txt file.
+Then writes the code on the tidy.txt file.

 ```R
 library(reshape2)